 The King allowed only the procession to be filmed and only still photography was permitted during the actual service.

 The Grave of the Unknown Warrior was the only stone that was not covered by the special carpet.
 The day after the wedding Princess Elizabeth followed a royal tradition started by her mother of sending her wedding bouquet back to the Abbey to be laid on this grave.
 The Queen and Prince Philip attended thanksgiving services at the Abbey to commemorate their Silver, Golden and Diamond wedding anniversaries.
 Their Platinum anniversary in 2017 was celebrated privately at Windsor Castle.

 The Duke of Edinburgh, son of Prince Andrew of Greece (who was born a Prince of Denmark and was descended from the Kings of Greece, Denmark and Prussia as well as Emperors of Russia) and Princess Alice of Battenberg [later Mountbatten], was born in Corfu on 10th June 1921.
 His grandmother was a granddaughter of Queen Victoria.
 He was educated in France, England and Scotland and served with distinction in the Royal Navy during the Second World War.
 After the marriage, the couple lived for a while in Malta where he was posted.
 In 1956 he set up the Duke of Edinburgh Award.
 He was President and Chairman of the Westminster Abbey Trust, set up in 1973, to raise funds for the restoration of the exterior of the Abbey.
+To mark the restoration of the west towers a small stone head of the Duke was carved, with others, high on the north west tower in 1991.
+This amusing piece shows him wearing his coronet and holding a model of a yacht and a hobby horse, reflecting two of his many interests.
 The Duke was involved with a great many charities and organisations until his retirement from royal duties and was created GCVO by the Queen.

 Further reading for the wedding